International sanctions during the Russo-Ukrainian war: 11th round: June 2023

 Since April 2014, the European Union has applied multiple rounds of sanctions against the Russian Federation.
 The 11th round of sanctions in June 2023 focused on dual-use items, including computer chips, and as well as an attempt to limit ship-to-ship transactions of sanctioned goods.
 More suspensions of Russian broadcasting licenses in Europe were also announced.

 The U.S. government has urged American companies to halt shipments to over 600 foreign entities amid concerns of diversion to Russia for use in its Ukraine invasion, part of ongoing efforts to restrict Russian access to Western technology.
 Assistant Secretary Matthew Axelrod emphasized outreach to more than 20 companies and collaboration with senior officials to prevent American-made goods from ending up in Russia.

-Transport measures included a full ban on Russian trucks and semi-trailers, limitations on ship-to-ship transfer taking place in the Exclusive Economic Zone of a member state or within 12 nautical miles from the baseline of that member state's coast, a total ban on Russian pipeline oil transfers through the northern branch of the Druzhba pipeline to Germany and Poland, new export and export restrictions on Russia's defense materials as well as goods and technology suited for use in the aerospace industry and jet fuel and fuel additives.
+Transport measures included a full ban on Russian trucks and semi-trailers, limitations on ship-to-ship transfer taking place in the Exclusive Economic Zone of a member state or within 12 nautical miles from the baseline of that member state's coast, a total ban on Russian pipeline oil transfers through the northern branch of the Druzhba pipeline to Germany and Poland, new export and export restrictions on Russia's defence materials as well as goods and technology suited for use in the aerospace industry and jet fuel and fuel additives.
 Sanctions were also imposed on Russian intellectual property rights and their transfer as well as new criteria on sanctions in the Russian IT-sector with a license issued by the Russian Federal Security Service (FSB) and the Russian Ministry of Industry and Trade.

 Oil

 Russian oil exports by destination.
 Russia exported almost 5 million barrels a day in 2020.

 Senator Roger Marshall introduced a bill on 1 March 2022 banning US imports of Russian oil, supported by the GOP minority leader of the Senate Committee on Energy and Natural Resources and seven other Republicans.
 The first move by a Western nation to impose a flat blockade on Russian petroleum, its top moneymaker, came a day prior from Canada.
 Canadian Prime Minister Justin Trudeau said that it "sends a powerful message."
 On 8 March, President Joe Biden ordered a ban on imports of oil, gas and coal from Russia to the US.